ramseyjonah114/notes/README.md

 # 2023-12-09
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clear, correct code first and optimize only when necessary.

+# 2023-12-10
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clean, simple code first and optimize only when profiling identifies performance bottlenecks.